Neyami/SvenQuake2/README.md

 6) If you want weapon pickups to levitate and spin, use the item_q2weaponname entities, weapon_q2weaponname (should) work like normal
 7) Edit the text files in scripts\maps\quake2\data\ to your liking
 8) If you're using the items (item_quad etc), make sure players spawn with weapon_q2inventory (it's a separator to prevent accidental item activation)
 9) Players should also start with weapon_q2grenades for now (they start with 0 grenades so can't be used until finding ammo_q2grenades or the grenade launcher)
+10) All effects from "inventory" items can be stacked (increase time on Quad Damage, or Silencer shots)

 Plugin TBM